The European market potential for (Industrial) Internet of Things

 - Many European start-up companies focus on IoT and IIoT solutions.
 Look for such companies to partner with.

 3. Which European countries offer most opportunities for IoT services outsourcing?

 There are two European countries among the top five countries worldwide that have seen the highest IoT revenue.
 These are Germany and the UK.
 The Nordic countries and the Netherlands are interesting markets because of their growth in IoT adoption, but also due to their openness to outsourcing.
 The UK remains interesting both despite and because of Brexit.
 Central and Eastern European countries show significant growth in IoT adoption, making them interesting markets too.

 Germany: Europe’s IoT champion

 Germany has a strong interest and history in industrial IoT, having made constant industrial investments and innovations in the past decades.
-It is, therefore, expected that Germany will be a pioneer in utilising 5G to ramp up industrial IoT further.
-In the middle of July 2020, approximately 50% of the population had access to the 5G network.
-Further rolling out of the network is planned for the second half of 2020.
+It is therefore no surprise that Germany is a pioneer in utilising 5G to further increase the use of industrial IoT.
+In December 2021, German carrier Deutsche Telekom said over 87% of the German households can access its 5G network.

 Initially, German companies saw IoT as a mechanism to develop new services and business opportunities, but the perception is changing more recently to increasing the use of IoT to generate higher efficiency in existing processes leading to cost reductions.
 Despite Germany’s large IoT market size, cybersecurity is gaining importance too.
 When offering IoT solutions, it is recommended to focus on minimising vulnerabilities by, for instance, combining IoT solutions with blockchain and edge processing technologies.